Scott-fo/rps-benchmark/README.md

 ## Explanation

 Just playing around comparing typescript, rust, and go servers with a simple rock-paper-scissors game.
 Not a scientific test, I am only running this on my own hardware and not using a designated server to test in same conditions.
+Also practicing DDD to improve my code quality.

 ## Method